zendframework/zend-mvc/docs/book/services.md

   the `Config` service, and pulls from the `router` key, configuring a `Zend\Router\Http\TreeRouteStack` instance.

-- `HttpViewManager`, mapping to `Zend\Mvc\Container\HttpViewManagerFactory`.
-  This creates and returns an instance of `Zend\Mvc\View\Http\ViewManager`, which in turn registers and initializes a number of HTTP-specific view services.

 - `HydratorManager`, mapping to `Zend\Mvc\Service\HydratorManagerFactory`.
   This creates and returns an instance of `Zend\Stdlib\Hydrator\HydratorPluginManager`, which can be used to manage and persist hydrator instances.